Quicksand (1950 film): Plot

 Dan Brady (Mickey Rooney), a young auto mechanic in California, "borrows" $20 ($ today) from the cash register at his job to pay for a date with blonde femme fatale Vera Novak (Jeanne Cagney), who works at a nearby diner.

 In a scheme to return the pilfered $20, Dan decides to pay only one dollar as a down payment at a jewelry store for a $100 wristwatch ($ today), a deal that requires him to sign a sales contract to buy the watch over time with regular installment payments.
 He then promptly goes to a pawnshop where he hocks the watch for $30 cash ($ today), using most of that money to cover the missing funds at the garage.
-However, the next day Brady is tracked down by an investigator who informs him that he has violated the installment contract by pawning a watch he does not legally own.
+However, the next day Dan is tracked down by an investigator who informs him that he has violated the installment contract by pawning a watch he does not legally own.
 The investigator tells him that if he does not pay the jewelry store the full $100 for the watch within 24 hours, he will be charged with grand larceny, a crime punishable by three years in state prison.
 After unsuccessfully applying for a payday loan and attempting to use his car as collateral for another loan, a desperate Dan resorts to mugging a tipsy bar patron known for carrying large amounts of cash.

 Nick Dramoshag (Peter Lorre), the seedy owner of a penny arcade on Santa Monica Pier and a man who has had his own intimate history with Vera, discovers evidence of Dan's mugging.
 He blackmails the young mechanic, demanding a car from Dan's job in exchange for his silence.
 Dan steals the car, which he trades for the evidence from Dramoshag.
 Dan's morally lacking boss Oren Mackey (Art Smith) soon confronts Dan and says he knows that he stole the car.
 Mackey demands the return of the vehicle or $3,000 in cash ($ today), or he will go to the police.